The 38-year-old ended his Red Devils career for the second time on Sunday against West Brom and says he will not be tempted to return again

 Red Devils boss Sir Alex Ferguson also bowed out at the Hawthorns and Scholes, known for his reserved lifestyle, is glad to have been able to avoid much media attention.

 |MANCHESTER UNITED LATEST

 |20/1||Paul Scholes is 20/1 with Paddy Power to become Man Utd manager after David Moyes

 "I love football, have done since I first started kicking a ball as a boy.
 But I am not interested in the things that go with it.
 For me, it is about the game, the pleasure of striking a ball.
 It is not about having my name up in lights."

-Scholes initially retired in 2011 before returning in January 2012, but he insists there will be no second comeback.
+Scholes initially retired in 2011 before returning in January 2012, but Scholes insists there will be no second U-turn.